 Climb, jump, exercise at the Pirita Adventure Park.
 The park has six different tracks with ranging difficulties, there are also activities for children.
 The adventure park is only open during summers.

-Day trips from Tallinn
+8. Top day trips from Tallinn

 Lahemaa National Park is the oldest and most popular national park in Estonia with beautiful nature, coastal culture and the like.
 Time moves at a different pace in the forests and bogs of this area.
 Getting there is possible with public transport, but it is very difficult – buses run twice a day and keeping in mind the area is a lot larger than Tallinn you can’t really see much that way.
 To get the most out of this park, take a guided tour – the local guides know all the hidden places there and give you a personal, fun and educational overview of the nature, culture and the local way of life in the area while covering the most important sites around the entire park.
 The salmon lunch itself makes this tour worthwhile.